 - In addition to concerts and media appearances, selected groups will present educational activities that include, but are not limited to: workshops, classes and community outreach activities.

-The application period is now closed.
+The application period for the 2015-2016 season is closed.
 Visit American Music Abroad's website for more information.